TeamAikon/oreid/README.md

 ORE ID allows anyone to access your dApp with one-click sign up and blockchain account creation - using a login flow that they are already familiar with.
-ORE ID supports Google, Facebook, Github, Linkedin, Twitter, Twitch, and practically any other OAuth-enabled login provider.
+ORE ID supports Apple, Google, Facebook, Github, Linkedin, Twitter, Twitch, and practically any other OAuth-enabled login provider.

 With ORE ID, users of your web or mobile app get an on-chain account upon first sign-in.
 Their private key is encrypted with a PIN of their choosing and stored for them so they don't have to remember their blockchain accounts or keys.